mmu-webdesign/Level4-web-term-1/HTML/html01/12-paths.md

 - You need to guide the path to `mmu-logo.jpg`.
 This would be `../` to drop out of the `pages` folder, followed by the image filename. `../mmu-logo.jpg`

-- Run the browser - note that it always takes you back to `index.html` - just follwo the link to `page-two.html` to see if the logo loads this time.
+- Save `page-two.html` and refresh it in the browser to see if the logo loads this time.
 If it doesn't, check your code.

-### Task 4
+### Task 6

-Having an image on the root of a site is not good, especially as the site gained more images.
+> Having an image on the root of a site is not good, especially as the site gains more images.

 - Move `mmu-logo.jpg` into the `img` folder with a simple drag and drop.

-- If you now Run the page, you will see that the logo now fails to load on all of the pages.
+- If you now view your little site in the browser, you will see that the logo now fails to load on all of the pages.
+If it's still showing, refresh the page(s).

 - Fix this on each page by working out the paths.